REI Adventure Canceled? We’ve Got You Covered.

 Hilly terrain is a big part of hiking, and steep uphills also call for trekking pole adjustment.

-When hiking uphill, you want the length of your trekking poles a little shorter to help you push off rather than pull up as you climb, with your poles falling behind your lead foot as you walk.
+What adjustments should you make to your poles when hiking uphill?
+You want the length of your trekking poles a little shorter to help you push off rather than pull up as you climb, with your poles falling behind your lead foot as you walk.

 If you have fixed length poles, you can grab the lower section of the handle for some uphill assistance.